n-urs/bybit-witdrawal-status-update-auto-trade/README.md

 # Bybit Withdrawal Status Update & Auto-Trade

 In this particular example, a Python/Playwright utility that continuously monitors Bybit’s BSC (BEP20) withdrawal status, plays an alert sound when it flips to **“Normal”**, and simultaneously executes an **Open Long** order on the ZKJ\_USDT futures market at Ourbit.
-You can change the network, Trading pair, Exchange URL, trade direction suitable to ypur own needs
+You can change the network, Trading pair, Exchange URL, and Trade Direction suitable to your own needs

 ---